-For the Hospital's long-term debt and bank loan bearing variable interest rates, the Hospital's interest risk exposure is function of the changes of the underlying variable.
+For the Hospital's demand loan bearing a variable interest rate, the Hospital's interest risk exposure is function of the changes of the underlying variable.
 However, a variation of 1% of the variable would not have a significant effect on the net earnings and financial position of the Hospital.

-13. CONTRACTUAL OBLIGATIONS
+14. CONTRACTUAL OBLIGATIONS